0r0chic0/p1-b/CONTRIBS-dzhen2023.md

 - Wrote rep invariant and abstraction function for ConcreteSoundWave and implemented the constructor and getChannel methods as well as duration
 - Wrote getInstance for SinusoidalWave
+- Wrote tests for TriangleWave and SquareWave
+-